abrennec/tbag_2021/01_audio_rendering/readme.md

 - Mondays 10:00 h - 13:30 h
 - Module 5 | 3 SWS | 4 ECTS
 - 10 sessions in total, session 1 & 10 only half of time.
-- Participation in the lectures is **not compulsory**. **However**, in order to pass the course and receive a grade, you need to submit homework and take a final practical exercise.
+- Participation in the lectures is **not compulsory**. **However**, in order to pass the course and receive a grade, you need to submit two term projects and take a final practical exercise.

 ```diff
 - The course will be held online until further notice.
 - During the time of online lectures, we will use the lecture hours for updates, discussions and consultation times.
 ```

 ## Course Description

 This course provides you with an introduction to the theoretical backgrounds of digital audio and graphics software applications.
 In this context, you will learn about the audio and graphics rendering pipelines.